-National reshuffle: Nikki Kaye must be sheepish about Todd Muller coup - Heather Du Plessis-Allan
+Heather du Plessis-Allan: Nikki Kaye must be sheepish about Todd Muller coup

 - National deputy leader Nikki Kaye says NZ 'needs to build back better' on Whanganui visit - NZ Herald

-Add to that the fact that the best case scenario post-election for Nikki Kaye just got a lot less attractive in the last few days.
+Add to that the fact that the best case scenario post-election for Kaye just got a lot less attractive in the past few days.

-Last week, her best case was that she could be deputy prime minister.
+Last week, her best case was that she could be Deputy Prime Minister.

-This week, her best case was that she would be education minister.
+This week, her best case was that she would be Education Minister.
 Been there, done that.
-She was education minister under Bill English.
+She was Education Minister under Bill English.

 And then there's the fight to win back her Auckland Central seat.